UWPCE-PythonCert/PythonCertDevel/_sources/modules/Modules.rst.txt

 So you can think of the files you write that end in ``.py`` as modules.

-When a module is imported, the code in that file is run, and any names defined in that file are now defined in the module namespace.
+When a module is imported, the code in that file is run, and any names defined in that file are now available in the module namespace.

 Packages